 [EDIT: I answered my own question in a comment below, the Python standard library doesn’t seem to have anything important for general programming missing in the Julia ecosystem.
 If you can think on an exception, please comment.]

 Julia supports all the same hardware and operating systems Python does officially support (e.g. Python has additionally “best effort support” for Android, and s390x).
-Supported platforms and architectures — Python Development 1.0 documentation
+Supported platforms and architectures — Unofficial Python Development (Victor's notes) documentation

 Python’s standard library is about the most extensive one I can think of, and well you can use all of it (and Python’s external libraries) through PyCall.jl, but I’m curious what they might have that we would want supported natively.

 I’m only concerned with modern stuff that needs supporting, file formats and encodings, such as UTF-8 (e.g. not

 sunau — Read and write Sun AU files), still what seems missing for Julia (in or out of Julia standard library):

 Julia has packages for audio (and video), I’m not sure all platforms are supported, nor e.g. platform-specific stuff like:

 msvcrt— Useful routines from the MS VC++ runtime

 winreg— Windows registry access